 This means that the toy complies with basic requirements, such as health, safety, function, environment, and the prescribed control procedure has been followed.
 Kid’s Concept constantly works with safety and follows the safety requirements developed gradually.
 We also receive information and advice from the authorities that control the safety of toys.

 CE marking is only for toys.
 We have several items that aren’t toys, such as chairs and clothes hangers.
 There is, therefore, no CE marking on these products, as it is not required according to EU standards.
 But on the other hand, we think it is important to always put warning texts on the products where needed.
 These can be products that, for example, contain small parts and that are not approved for children under 3 years.

 We have some textile products in our collection that are Oeko-tex® certified.
 Our main goal is not to have certifications of various kinds, ensuring that our products are entirely safe for children to use.
 All our products are tested in laboratories based on the REACH legislation.

 Many chemicals contained in flame retardants are not approved under REACH legislation.
 Therefore, we have chosen not to use chemicals such as flame retardants, dirt repellents or mould protection on any of our products.
 All our toys are tested for flammability according to a standard called EN 71-2 to ensure that they meet the requirements.

-★ Are your products treated with any of the substances on the EU/ECHA candidate list?
+★ Are your products treated with any substances on the EU/ECHA candidate list?

 We work hard to follow and to have control of the chemicals that are on the candidate list.
-Through various networks, we receive early information about chemicals, relevant to our products, which are about to be regulated so that we can work proactively to phase them out.
+We receive early information about chemicals relevant to our products through various networks, which are about to be regulated, to work proactively to phase them out.